 A step by step guide to training your puppy to sit

 If you want to train a puppy to sit, you will no doubt be reassured by the fact that it just takes a few steps to do so.
-You’ll need to repeat these steps in sequence again and again in order for the lesson to ‘sink in’ to your puppy’s mind.
+You’ll need to repeat these steps in sequence again and again for the lesson to ‘sink in’ to your puppy’s mind.
 Take a look at them below:

 Step 1: Get down on a level with your puppy

 Do not loom over your puppy from above and boom commands down at them.
 Instead, crouch down so that you are on their level and they can observe your facial expressions as well as your gestures.
-Getting down on your dog’s level also helps you to build a rapport with them: very important for a successful training session.
+Getting down on your dog’s level also helps you to build a rapport with them: essential for a successful training session.

 Step 2: Use a treat to entice them to sit

 Ensure that your puppy is standing on all fours.
 Take a dog treat in your hand and let them sniff it.
-Then, raise your hand and let your dog follow the treat’s progress by lifting their head up and upturning their eyes.
-Say the command ‘sit’ in a firm but gentle voice as this happens.
+Then, raise your hand and let your dog follow the treat’s progress by lifting their head and upturning their eyes.
+Say the command ‘sit’ in a firm, but gentle voice as this happens.
 As your dog’s head rises, their rump will naturally move downwards.